 When searching for a trainer, please find one that has experience with large breeds and uses at least mostly positive methods.
 This is a very smart breed and in my dogs case, are generally pretty food or toy motivated.
 Find what they want, show them how to get it and work together to become a team at training.
 Training is something you should do WITH your dog not TO your dog.

 While this is a training issue, we gave it its own section because it is one of the most common issues new Presa owners have with their dogs.
 Dogs guard resources when they feel like you will take it away from them.
-Its important to teach them right from the beginning that you will not only not take things from them, you are the source of all good things.
+It’s important to teach them right from the beginning that you will not only not take things from them, but you are also the source of all good things.
 Providing more food when you approach the bowl, providing a better treat to trade for the one they’re chewing, etc. are all basic steps you can use to teach your puppy to anticipate great things with your approaching their potential resource.
 With that pattern of learned behavior, you should be able to take anything away from your adult Presa at any time under any circumstances.
-Below is a link to a very simple, easy to follow pamphlet on how to handle resource guarding.
+Below is a link to a very simple, easy-to-follow pamphlet on how to handle resource guarding.